Prime-Script/prime-vangelico/README.md

 - Add usb_green to inventory / html / images

-This will be located in the discord | Vangelico Heist / #Requirements
+This will be located in the folder assets

 # Locales System